tenzir/tenzir/docs/docs/get-started/README.md

 1. [Setup VAST](/docs/setup-vast) describes how you can download, install, and configure VAST in a variety of environments.
-   👉 *Start here if you want deploy VAST.*
+   👉 *Start here if you want to deploy VAST.*
 2. [Use VAST](/docs/use-vast) explains how to work with VAST, e.g., ingesting data, running queries, matching threat intelligence, or integrating it with other security tools.